Updated September 16, 2023

 The program assumes every bit of color is its own material applied to the exported mesh from some 3D software.

 ZBrush has a vast collection of Brushes which is good news for everybody who is using it.
-But at the same time having access to so many brushes makes it easy to forget that each one of it has its own modifier.
-It is essential to have backface masking while sculpting thin objects and it is recommended to turn it on all the time.
+But at the same time, having access to so many brushes makes it easy to forget that each one of them has its own modifier.
+It is essential to have backface masking while sculpting thin objects, and it is recommended to turn it on all the time.

 Brush > Auto Masking > Backface Mask

 Do not forget to turn the Backface Mask on for every brush you use.
-By default, it is turn off, unless you created your brushes and save it with backface mask on.
+By default, it is turn off unless you created your brushes and save them with a backface mask on.

 Brush modifiers are another important part to discuss while discussing Brushes.
-By turning on BRadius with a clip curve brush will help to speed up the work, especially while you are sculpting the hard surfaces and block outs.
+By turning on BRadius with a clip, a curve brush will help speed up the work, especially while sculpting the hard surfaces and block outs.
 The Inset depth of the geometry is defined by the radius of the brush you are using here.